neilnorthrop/power-channel/README.md

 Starter packs
 - You can organize themed “starter packs” of content under `db/data/packs/<pack_name>/` (e.g., woodworking, alchemy) with the same YAML shapes as core.
-- Planned option: load packs via `PACKS=woodworking,alchemy bin/rails db:seed` to merge them on top of core content.
+- Load packs via `PACKS=woodworking,alchemy bin/rails db:seed` to merge them on top of core content.
 - Details and a sample woodworking pack are in `SEEDS_REFERENCE_GUIDE.md`.

 ---